naknamu/cv-builder/README.md

 [View live website here!](https://naknamu.github.io/cv-builder/)

-This is the first project for react in The Odin Project's Javascript Course.
 A CV Builder that instantly updates upon user input.
-This app allows users to add or delete experience and education entries.
-There alse a button where users can see an example cv and print or save it as PDF.
+This application allows users to add or delete experience and education entries.
+There is also a button where users can see an example cv and print or save it as PDF.

 ## Features